akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 For instance, with 4 products and 2 exported locales fr_FR and en_US:

-Product A: complete on fr_FR, uncomplete on en_US Product B: uncomplete on fr_FR, complete on en_US Product C: complete on fr_FR, complete on en_US Product D: uncomplete on fr_FR, uncomplete on en_US
+- Product A: complete on fr_FR, uncomplete on en_US
+- Product B: uncomplete on fr_FR, complete on en_US
+- Product C: complete on fr_FR, complete on en_US
+- Product D: uncomplete on fr_FR, uncomplete on en_US

 Exported products according to each completeness option for the locales fr_FR and en_US:

-Option 1: All products (A, B, C, D) will be exported.
+- Option 1: All products (A, B, C, D) will be exported
-Option 2: Only products A, B, C will be exported.
+- Option 2: Only products A, B, C will be exported
-Option 3: Only product C will be exported
+- Option 3: Only product C will be exported
-Option 4: Only product D will be exported.
+- Option 4: Only product D will be exported

-#### Filter on date
+### Filter on date

 You can now export your product on a specific time condition:
 - No date condition (default option)